Self-financed Students

 Please bear in mind that utility bills and property management fee are not included in the rental fee price.
 These may result in additional costs.
 Internet connection is also not always available in the flat so you may need to sign up for it at a local communication service provider.

-Paying a warrant is always required by the landlord, which is usually equal to 1 or 2 monthly fee.
+Paying a deposit is always required by the landlord, which is usually equal to 1 or 2 monthly fee.
 This has to be paid in advance before moving in, and it is released after moving out from the apartment.

 Mentors will be glad to help you in choosing the best option for you after your arrival.
 You can also participate in the ’rent-hunting’-event organized by ESN Szeged, or check relevant Facebook-groups.